Revocable Living Trust and How It Works

 Phase One of a Revocable Living Trust: The Trustmaker is Alive and Well

 The trust's formation documents should include specific provisions allowing the trustmaker to invest and spend the trust assets for his benefit during his lifetime.
-He can go about business as usual with the assets that have been transferred or funded into the trust's ownership, assuming he hasn't appointed someone else to act as trustee.
-In this case, the trustee would typically take direction from him.
+The trustmaker can go about business as usual with the assets that have been transferred or funded into the trust's ownership, assuming no one else has been appointed to act as trustee.
+In this case, the trustee would typically take direction from the trustmaker.

 The trustmaker reserves the right to undo a revocable trust -- thus the term "revocable."
 He can reclaim assets he's placed into it, divert the trust's income to himself or another beneficiary, sell the assets or place more assets into it.
 He maintains final control.